F4HTB/HRCW/README.md

 The red bars are the peaks that exceed the threshold.
 The blue sticks are the possible threads.
 The greens are active threads during decoding.

+This code is suitable for anyone would continu the project.
+Decoding thread is befor an alpha test :)